Andre Dickens

-Mayor Andre Dickens was the chief development officer for Tech Bridge; this non-profit offers affordable technology and business expertise to other nonprofits in underserved areas.
-In 2018, Dickens co-founded a Technology Career Program for the unemployed to be able to learn new tech skills and other IT training to take advantage of the booming tech jobs market.
-Mayor Andre Dickens also serves on the Georgia Tech Alumni Board, the Alumnus Leadership Atlanta, Diversity Leadership Atlanta, United Way VI, and Regional Leadership Institute.
-Dickens is a Brother of Kappa Alpha Psi; having pledged when he attended Georgia Tech.

-Dickens lives in the Historic Collier Heights neighborhood in northwest Atlanta.
-Dickens is a deacon at the New Horizon Baptist Church near his home and has one daughter, Bailey.

 Early life and education

 Dickens was born in 1974, in Atlanta.
-Raised by his mother Sylvia Dickens and stepfather who adopted him and his other two siblings at the age of 7.
-While spending time with his step-father they often bonded over taking things apart and rebuilding them which birthed Dickens' passion for engineering.
-He grew up in Southwest Atlanta, and attended Benjamin Elijah Mays High School before enrolling at the Georgia Institute of Technology, where he received his degree in chemical engineering in 1998.
+He was raised by his mother, Sylvia Dickens, and stepfather, who adopted him and his two siblings at the age of 7.
+He and his stepfather often bonded over taking things apart and rebuilding them, which birthed Dickens' passion for engineering.

+He grew up in Southwest Atlanta, and attended Benjamin Elijah Mays High School, before enrolling at the Georgia Institute of Technology, where he received his degree in chemical engineering in 1998.
 Dickens received his Master's of Public Administration in Economic Development from Georgia State University.

 Early career

-While enrolled at Georgia Tech, Andre Dickens began his professional career in 1994 as a part-time chemical engineer for BP-Amoco.
-Immediately after getting his degree, the position at BP-Amoco became full-time.
-In 1999, Dickens was employed at DSM Engineering and Plastics where he was a sales engineer.
-As a sales engineer, his contribution to the company were recognized as he was named the first Black salesman of the year.
-After his time spent as a sales engineer at twenty-eight years old Dickens alongside his older sister co-founded City-Living Home Furnishing.
-The furnishing company was around for nine years from 2002 to 2011 and became a multi-million dollar business in only two locations.
-Unfortunately due to the housing crisis Dickens was unable to keep the company alive and in 2010 he filed for Chapter Seven bankruptcy.
+While enrolled at Georgia Tech, Dickens began his professional career in 1994 as a part-time chemical engineer for BP-Amoco.
+Immediately after getting his degree, the position became full-time.
+In 1999, he was a sales engineer at DSM Engineering and Plastics.
+He was named the first Black salesman of the year.

+At age 28, Dickens and his older sister co-founded City-Living Home Furnishing.
+The furnishing company was in existence from 2002 to 2011, and became a multi-million dollar business in only two locations.
+However, due to the housing crisis, Dickens was unable to keep the company alive; in 2010 he filed for Chapter Seven bankruptcy.

-In 2013 Andre Dickens, was elected as an at-large City Council member.
-From 2014 to 2021 he mainly advocated for the improvement of Atlanta's public safety, the need for affordable housing, having programs for citizens, and creating more opportunities to students in Atlanta's Public School system.
-One of his most important contributions to the city while on city council was his sponsorship of legislation that made the minimum wage for city employees fifteen dollars an hour.
+In 2013, Dickens was elected as an at-large city council member.
+From 2014 to 2021, he mainly advocated for the improvement of Atlanta's public safety, the need for affordable housing, having programs for citizens, and creating more opportunities to students in Atlanta's Public School system.
+One of his most important contributions while on the city council was sponsoring legislation that made the minimum wage for city employees fifteen dollars an hour.
 In addition to changing the minimum wage he created the Department of Transportation, the BeltLine Inclusionary Zoning which increased affordable housing in the area, and the Atlanta Youth Commission.